GluuFederation/oxd-python-demo-app/README.md

 properties to suit your preference.
 1. `$ sudo python setupDemo.py`

-### Start the UMA Resource Server
+### Start the demo UMA Resource Server

 This server publishes sample api's which return static data.
-You can use the properties file to define which api's are available, and what scopes are required for access.
+You can edit `app_config.py` to define which api's are available, and what scopes are required for access.

 ```